-Table 29 Advanced Controller Properties
+Table 30 Advanced Controller Properties

-Property Description Controller Temperature Indicates the temperature of the controller.
+Property Description Alarm Control Enables or disables the controller alarm.
+Auto Import Foreign Configuration Enables or disables the automatic import of foreign configurations without any user intervention.
+Boot Mode Specifies the option to handle errors that the firmware might encounter during the boot process.
+The errors might require you to take action or to acknowledge the error and permit the boot process to continue.
+The options are Stop on error , Pause on error , Ignore errors , and Safe mode .
+Controller BIOS Enables or disables the controller BIOS.
+The controller BIOS should be enabled if the boot device is connected to the selected RAID controller.
+Controller Temperature Indicates the temperature of the controller.
 ROC Temperature Current temperature of the RAID-on-a-chip (ROC) on the controller, in degrees Celsius.
 Shield State Supported Indicates whether the controller supports shield state.
-Drive Security Indicates the drive security (encryption) feature status on the controller. Т10-РІ Indicates the status of the data protection feature on the controller.
+Drive Security Indicates the drive security (encryption) feature status on the controller.
+Extended Virtual Drive Support Indicates whether extended virtual drive is supported.
+T10-PI Indicates the status of the data protection feature on the controller.
 Maintain Drive Fail History Enables or disables the option to track bad physical drives through a reboot.
 SMART Polling Determines the interval, in seconds, at which the controller polls for drives reporting a Predictive Drive Failure.
 The default is 300 seconds.
 To change the value, use the + and - keys on the keypad.
 NOTE Some systems let you edit the numeric value directly, without using the + and - keys.
 Stop Consistency Check on Error Enables or disables the option of stopping a consistency check operation on a redundant virtual drive if a data inconsistency is detected.
-JBOD Mode Enables or disables the JBOD mode.
-NOTE When the JBOD mode is enabled, the drive comes up as a JBOD; otherwise, it comes up as an Unconfigured Good drive.
-NOTE When the JBOD mode is disabled, if one or more selected JBODs contain an operating system or a file system, a warning message appears indicating that the listed JBOD drives have an operating system or a file system and any data on them would be lost if you proceed.
-If you want to disable the JBOD mode, highlight Confirm and press the spacebar, then highlight Yes and press Enter.
-Else, highlight No .
-Write Verify Enables or disables the write verify feature during controller cache flush.
-This feature verifies if the data was written correctly to the cache before flushing the cache.
-Large IO Support Enables or disables the large I/O support feature.
-By default, large I/O support is disabled.
-A reboot is required if this property is changed.
-When this property is changed, The controller property change has been performed successfully.
-Reboot the machine for the change to take effect message is displayed.

-Table 29 Advanced Controller Properties (Continued)
+Table 30 Advanced Controller Properties (Continued)